 You can raise concerns about your own wellbeing or of any older person currently being abused or mistreated by someone they know in their home or in the community.
 Contact the Ageing and Disability Abuse Helpline on 1800 628 112.

 - You can also get information on what services are available to help.
-You can find a support services on the Compass website.
+You can find a support services at the Compass: National Elder Abuse Knowledge Hub.

 - Speak with a trained professional about your concerns.